andruian/datadef-parser/README.md

 ...
 Caused by: java.lang.ClassNotFoundException: Didn't find class "org.apache.xerces.jaxp.datatype.DatatypeFactoryImpl" on path: DexPathList ...
 ```

-## TODO
-- Link to the model class schema

 ## Releasing a new version
 - Change the version in `build.gradle`